ibuyshite/Pop-Miner/README.md

 ```bash
 cat ~/popm-address.json
 ```
-## Reward
+## Incentives
-- Hemi network team directly did not announce any reward for this but you will earn 1 tHEMI for each transactions.
-May be in near future, team will give reward to active PoP miners one the basis of tHEMI
+- Hemi Team directly did not announce any incentive for this but you will earn 1 tHEMI for transactions.
 - You can check how many tHEMI you have collected so far using this [block explorer](https://testnet.explorer.hemi.xyz/)

 ![image](https://github.com/user-attachments/assets/99218d53-1d07-4337-aeed-a149d91096c2)